What Is 'Posture'?

 This will re-align joints into a more neutral position and distribute load more evenly through your body.
 Pain will be reduced.

 This is not an overnight success, but improvements can be made incredibly quickly when you know what you need to do.

-Many of my clients suffer symptoms for decades and within weeks of starting their bespoke Egoscue Method programme cannot believe how much better they feel.
+Many of my clients suffer symptoms for decades and, within weeks of starting their bespoke corrective exercise programme, cannot believe how much better they feel.

 The Site Of Your Pain Is Rarely The Site Of Your Problem

-One of the things my clients often find quite strange at the beginning, is my total disregard for the names of their symptoms or what their MRI scans show.
+One of the things my clients often find quite strange at the beginning, is my total disregard for the names of their symptoms or what their MRI scans/xrays show.

 Your symptoms (whatever ‘itis’/’osis’ or ‘opathy’ you have) and your MRI do not tell you why you have those symptoms.
 I will help you figure out the why… and it’s probably a part of your body that doesn’t hurt at all because it is asleep.